deckerweb/shortcode-item-updated/README.md

 ---

-## Shortcode Parameters - Bonus Shortcuts:
+## Shortcode Parameters - Bonus Shortcuts

 * Shortcut for German date format to get output `d.m.Y` like `12.08.2016` (Usage: `date_format="de"`)
 * Shortcut for U.S. date format to get output `Y-m-d` like `2016-08-12` (Usage: `date_format="us"`)

 ---

-## Widget Usage:
+## Widget Usage

-NO LONGER Recommended!
+NO LONGER recommended!
 Widgets are outdated, I do not recommend them (and _didn't_ use them myself for lots of years already!).

 * Shortcode could be used with "Text" widget -- if you have shortcodes for Widgets activated (possible via this filter: `add_filter( 'widget_text', 'do_shortcode' );` )
 * If using extended/ advanced text widget plugins, the Shortcode usage then is already enabled automatically... :-)